top of page

 The reason for the nicer forest is you are heading to some of the lower lying areas of the day as you follow the river.
 That's not to say you don't get the occasional bit of open sandy track but from here until the finish it is mostly a pleasant stroll through mature trees and thick undergrowth.
 The second distance figure on the map for the day is a second crossing of the Gardner River and after descending down a lovely overgrown section of ferns and early wildflowers the small bridge came into view.
 Much smaller than the previous bridge, it still had a unique charm to it with the moss slowly taking over the wooden structure.
 I'm glad that the track decided to cross the river a couple of times on this day because it really didn't need to and with the thick undergrowth, it sometimes is easy to forget you are walking next to a river.
 To have a moment to rest and admire the water course, riverside vegetation and just be still in a peaceful place is really most of the reason we enjoy getting out into nature on these hikes.
 Rising up the small hill on the other side you are again among some enjoyable forest with views looking back down at the valley.

 Here I found a nest of angry ants, something not quite noticeable with the raised design of their homes (due to the area getting flooded quite easily) but on closer inspection I saw a lot of activity going on.
-Not wanting to get covered in angry ants I kept moving and headed towards where the track meets up with the final 4x4 track that leads you into camp.
+Not wanting to get covered in angry ants I kept moving and headed towards where the track meets up with the final vehicle track that leads you into camp.
 A mix of sandy tracks and orange gravel, I noticed that the gate marked on the map had been destroyed, most likely by the local bogan population trying to get where they shouldn't be.
 The scenery starts to open up a little before camp and before I knew it I had stumbled across the rammed earth toilet block and a man sweeping the floor.
 Giving him a wave I continued down the road and was soon staring at the new rammed earth Gardner shelter.
 Destroyed in the 2015 bushfires, it has been rebuilt in the new rammed earth style that is meant to withstand a fire with only minimal items needing to be replaced.
 I was soon joined by the guy I passed earlier and we introduced each other.
-Malcolm was on a S-N end to end and as soon as I introduced myself as Mark he knew who I was (also helped that I was wearing my Life of Py branded shirt).
+Malcolm was on a S-N end to end and as soon as I introduced myself as Mark he knew who I was (also helped that I was wearing my Life of Py shirt).

 As I setup my tent we swapped stories and chatted away about the Bibb, our experiences, characters on the track and what gear we had.
 Having had a few sections where I didn't share the campsite with anyone it was nice to have the first night with someone else as I find the first couple of nights away a bit lonely until I get into trail mode properly.
 As we were enjoying dinner Malcolm spotted a bat circling around camp so we both tried to stay as still as possible while capturing it on camera.
 I managed a very blurry photo and in the end just settled for enjoying it first hand.
-The campsite itself is situated up on the hill from the Gardener River with nice views over the Karri forest.
+The campsite itself is situated up on the hill from the Gardner River with nice views over the Karri forest.
 If you continue along the Bibb you'll come across a bridge, take the steps to the left and follow that down past the picnic table to the river.
 There is a small stream where you can wash off and the log there is very reminiscent of the Boarding House Bridge.
 Not a bad finish to the start of another seven day journey on the Bibb.

 Final Thoughts - The first day out of town is always a bit of an adjustment and with my last multi-day trip on the Bibb being nine months prior this was no different.